| | |

 Step 2: Cut out Pattern Pieces.

-Fold the fabric in half, with the stretchy-ness running from side to side.
-Line up the bodice pattern pieces on the fold and cut one front and one back.
-Cut out 1 neck binding (on fold) and 2 arm binding (on fold).
+Cut out one neck binding (on the fold) and two arm binding (on the fold).
 Ribbed knit works great as binding.
-(If you are concerned that your binding fabric is not stretch enough, you can cut it an inch or two longer and just trim off the excess later.
+(If you are concerned that your binding fabric is not stretchy enough, you can cut it an inch or two longer and just trim off the excess later.)

-Step 3: Assembling the top and attaching the binding.
+Step 3: Assembling the top

 Flip the fabric over and press.
 Make sure to press the seams toward the top of the top.

-(my original photos didn’t show the next step very well, so I recreated it for you on scraps…) Flip the binding over the the wrong side of the fabric enclosing the seam and pin in place.
+Flip the binding over to the wrong side of the fabric. enclosing the seam and pin in place.
 Be sure to put the pins on the right side of the top.
 (I tried not using pins, but it definitively make a neater finish if you take the time to use pins.)

 Don't miss any more posts!